roma-glushko/hyx/docs/components/rate_limiter.md

 you should look at more [complex distributed state](#distributed-rate-limiters).

 !!! note
     This is the only type of state that Hyx is supporting at the moment.
+[Let us know](../../faq/#missing-a-feature) if this is useful for you.

 ### Distributed Rate Limiters